Mutilated victory

 Mutilated victory (vittoria mutilata) is a term coined by Gabriele D'Annunzio at the end of World War I, used by a part of Italian nationalists to denounce the partial infringement (and request the full application) of the 1915 Treaty of London concerning territorial rewards for Kingdom of Italy.

-In the 1915 treaty, Italy had agreed to join the powers of the Triple Entente in their war against Austria-Hungary and the German Empire in exchange for the Entente powers’ recognition of Italy’s control over Southern Tyrol, the Austrian Littoral and territories in Dalmatia.
+In the 1915 treaty, Italy had agreed to join the powers of the Triple Entente in their war against Austria-Hungary and the German Empire in exchange for the Entente powers’ recognition of Italy’s control over Trentino and South Tyrol, the Austrian Littoral and territories in Dalmatia.
 These lands were inhabited by Italians—alongside Austrian Germans (Tyroleans) and Slavs (Slovenes and Croats)—but had not become part of the Kingdom upon Italian unification in the late 19th century.
 Additionally, Italy was assured ownership of the Dodecanese, possessions in Albania, and a sphere of influence around the Turkish city of Antalya, alongside a possible enlargement of its colonial presence in Africa.

 At the end of the war, the United Kingdom and France initially intended to remain faithful to the pact, but the United States saw these provisions as inconsistent with the concept of self-determination spelled out by President Wilson in his Fourteen Points.
 Eventually, the British and French supported the U.S. position, and some of the promises made in 1915 were retracted.
 Italy annexed the provinces of Trento and Trieste—additions regarded as the completion of Italian unification—and also gained South Tyrol, Istria and some colonial compensations.
 However Dalmatia, with the exception of the city of Zara, was awarded to the Kingdom of Serbs, Croats and Slovenes.
 Fiume, a city with a sizeable Italian population, although not included in the Pact of London, was occupied for a year by volunteers led by D'Annunzio, leading to an international crisis.

 Together with the rise of political violence and the social turmoil ensuing from the end of wartime mobilization, the partial infringement of the treaty is generally believed to have fuelled the propaganda of the National Fascist Party.
-However, given the Italian annexation of many territories, numerous scholars question the extent of the "mutilated victory", viewing it as a largely political myth; historians such as Emilio Gentile and Paolo Soave also argue that the concept had a minor role in the genesis of Fascism.
+However, given the Italian annexation of many territories, numerous scholars question the extent of the "mutilated victory", viewing it as a largely political myth; historians such as Emilio Gentile and Paolo Soave also argue that the concept had a minor role in the genesis of Italian fascism.